Sports retail stocks jump after upbeat reports

 The strong results come as bankruptcies of peers such as Sports Authority, Sports Chalet and changing shopping habits of consumers in favor of ecommerce websites have forced sporting goods retailers to slash prices to clear out the excess stockpile of inventory.

-Further, sporting goods makers such as Nike (NKE.N) are also entering direct partnerships with Amazon (AMZN.O) that might further pressure the brick and mortar retailers to markdown the prices of its products.
+Further, sporting goods makers such as Nike are also entering direct partnerships with Amazon that might further pressure the brick and mortar retailers to markdown the prices of its products.

 Shoe Carnival and Hibbett raised their full-year comparable store sales forecasts.